Studentofcodeinstitute/foundation-group/README.md

-# Portfolio Project1
+# Portfolio Project1 Charity foundation

 ## First page and viewport for different devices

 ### The main structure is based on inspirational espressiones.
-It is small website, formed by four section; on the top there are three icons bar to navigate each section and scrolling bar to navigate
+It is a small website, formed by four section; on the top there are three icons bar to navigate each section and scrolling bar to navigate.
+The title is "Charity foundation".
+It is made to give basic knowlage about the foundation and let contact the group.

 ![alt text](.devcontainer/assets/images/Ch-alldevices.png)